 • Duplex, triplex, row home or townhome, where each unit has its own natural gas and/or electricity meter; utility accounts must be in the name of the resident and/or homeowner.
 Utility accounts in the name of a strata corporation are not eligible.

-• If you currently rent your home, you will need a landlord consent form to accompany your application.
+• If you currently rent your home, you will need a landlord consent form [318KB PDF] to accompany your application.

 • You must pre-register and receive an eligibility code before completing the upgrade.

-• The home must be primarily heated by one of the following:
+• The home must be primarily heated by natural gas or propane.

 Requirements for your contractor